mmarkin/GPS-NTP-Timeserver/README.md

 ![intBack_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/NewInteriorBack.JPG)

 The pushbutton enables or disables the WiFi.
-The toggle switch selects what is shown on the first OLED display and also turns the displays on and off.
+The toggle switch is SPDT with a center off position.
+It selects whether the time/date or the latitude/longitude is shown on the first OLED display.
+It also turns the displays on and off.

 CAD drawing for the enclosure